 CONSIDER SEEKING COUNSELING OR OTHER SUPPORT: UMHB recommends that you consider seeking counseling as soon as possible.
-The university believes strongly in supporting victims whether or not they decide to file a criminal report.
+The university believes strongly in providing resources for persons making a claim of sexual harassment or assault and for persons accused of sexual harassment or assault.

 Therapy provides a safe place to talk about your feelings and concerns.
 If you decide to keep the matter confidential, a licensed counselor must respect your wishes.

-The following services are available on campus or in the community to support victims of sexual assault and violence:
+The following services are available on campus or in the community to support persons claiming or accused of sexual assault and violence:

 - Rape Abuse Incest National Network (RAINN) offers national anonymous hotline support to survivors and allies at (800) 656-HOPE (4673).
 If you would rather chat with someone online, RAINN also operates the National Sexual Assault Online Hotline, a live, secure, anonymous crisis chat support.
 To access help 24 hours a day, visit: http://www.rainn.org/get-help/national-sexual-assault-online-hotline